 First OpenArm 3D muscle deformation data set released!Nov 29, 2018

 The first generation of the OpenArm data set has now been ported from our lab website to the SimTK community!

-Download our full factorial data set of multi-subject arm muscle deformation here, as well as associated segmentation code!See all Downloads
+Download our time series and volumetric muscle deformation data sets here, as well as tracking and segmentation code!See all Downloads